 - 1 teaspoon dried rosemary leaves, optional

-- In small nonstick skillet, heat 1 teaspoon olive oil and sauté onion, stirring occasionally, about 10 minutes until start to turn golden.
+- In a small nonstick skillet, heat 1 teaspoon olive oil and sauté onion, stirring occasionally, about 10 minutes until start to turn golden.
 Add sugar and continue cooking until caramel color.
 Set aside to cool.

 - Preheat oven 450°F. On pizza crust, spread remaining 1 tablespoon olive oil and cover with orange marmalade.
-Arrange cooled onions, figs, prosciutto, goat cheese and mozzarella on crust.
+Arrange cooled onions, figs, prosciutto, goat cheese and mozzarella on the crust.

 - Sprinkle with rosemary, if desired.
 Bake 10-15 minutes or until cheese is melted and crust crisp.

 - Serving size: 1 slice

 - Total Fat: 10g